fourTheorem/static-site-starter/README.md

 ![Static site starter architecture diagram](./%7B%7Bcookiecutter.project_name%7D%7D/architecture-diagrams/architecture.png)

-The template provisions a CloudFront dsitribution to serve static content from an S3 bucket (the origin).
+The template provisions a CloudFront distribution to serve static content from an S3 bucket (the origin).

 Optionally users can configure the template to use a custom domain name.
-If a Route53 Hosted Zone ID is provded as a SAM parameter the template will edit that existing hosted zone, otherwise a new hosted zone will be created.
+If a Route53 Hosted Zone ID is provided as a SAM parameter the template will edit that existing hosted zone, otherwise a new hosted zone will be created.
 An ACM certificate is created for the custom domain name which edits the hosted zone to add an Alias record for the CloudFront distribution.

 CloudWatch Internet Monitor is used to monitor the health of the domain name.
 If the domain name does not respond to a request 3 times, the CloudWatch Internet Monitor will trigger an alarm.